Copper(I) sulfide: Preparation and reactions

 The production of copper from chalcocite is a typical process in extracting the metal from ores.
-Usually, the conversion involves roasting, to give Cu2O and sulfur dioxide:
+Usually, the conversion involves roasting, to give Cu2O as an intermediate which is further reduced to the metal, and sulfur dioxide:

-Cuprous oxide readily converts to copper metal upon heating.
+Copper(I) oxide readily converts to copper(II) oxide when heated in the presence of oxygen, and to copper metal upon heating in a reducing environment. (cf.